 Ian spent his formative years studying and exploring in the Palani Hills of Tamil Nadu where he attended Kodaikanal International School.
 He was uninspired with classroom learning but benefited from outdoor exposure and frequent adventures with his friends in the hills.
 Mentors, such as the naturalists Rom & Zai Whitaker, artists Bruce & Ann Peck and filmmakers Johnny & Louise Riber, taught him to let passion guide important life choices.
 In 1988 he went to the United States to study international relations and development economics at the College of Wooster.
 After graduation from college he worked with several South Asian NGOs on issues of biodiversity and sustainability.
 Finding his niche in education he completed a MEd from the College of New Jersey and an MSc from Lesley University.
 He started his teaching career at AIS/Dhaka where he taught physical education, environmental science, social studies and photography for six years.
 Later he spent three years teaching and initiating sustainability initiatives at the Mahindra United World College of India near Pune.
-For the last eight years he has been living with his family in Sri Lanka where he teaches IB Diploma Geography and Environmental Systems at the Overseas School of Colombo.
+For the last ten years he has been living with his family in Sri Lanka where he teaches IB Diploma Geography and Environmental Systems at the Overseas School of Colombo.

 The timeless work of Ansel Adams, emphasizing landscapes in detailed black and white, was a significant influence on Ian’s father who shared this approach with his son.
 Together they envisioned doing justice to southern India’s mountain landscape using similar approaches.
 While in college Ian assisted the campus photographer Matt Dilyard and studied the work of Henri Cartier-Bresson, Sebastião Salgado, Mary Ellen Mark and other notable social documentary photographers.
 Indian photographers such as Ragu Rai, MY Gorpade and TNA Perumal have inspired his work.
 Ian’s interest in wildlife and biodiversity trickled down from his father who has a PhD in entomology and nurtured orphaned chimpanzees while serving in the Peace Corps.
 In the early 1990s Ian motorcycled and trekked through the hill ranges and forests of the southern Western Ghats.
 He was awed by the splendor of the landscape but concerned for the future of the ancient mountains in the face of increasing anthropocentric pressure.
 In 1993 after a rewarding visit to Kerala’s High Range, he became fixated on documenting the little-known landscapes and endangered species of the Western Ghats.
 This eventually lead to a series of magazine publications and exhibitions that aimed to raise awareness about, what was then, a little known area of India.